Mesa Airlines: Kunpeng Airlines

 Furthermore, as of June 2009, Mesa no longer has a financial interest in Kunpeng Airlines, as Shenzhen Airlines purchased Mesa's interest in the original joint venture.

 Merger with Republic Airways

 On April 7, 2025, Republic Airways Holdings announced that it would acquire Mesa in an all-stock merger.
 Under the terms of the agreement, Republic shareholders will own approximately 88% of the merged company, while Mesa shareholders will retain between 6% and 12%.
-The merger is expected to close in the third or fourth quarter of 2025, pending approval from shareholders and regulators.
+The merger closed November 25, 2025.

 Following the merger, the combined company will operate approximately 310 Embraer 170/175 aircraft and more than 1,250 daily departures.
 Republic will continue operating under agreements with American Airlines, Delta Air Lines, and United Airlines, while Mesa will fly under a 10-year agreement with United.

 Prior to the merger, Mesa had scaled back its operations to about 60 Embraer 175 aircraft, all of which were leased from United.
 The merger would leave Republic and SkyWest Airlines as the two largest remaining independent regional airlines in the United States.